-Some manufacturers require that the ride height be measured to determine the appropriate alignment specifications.
-Enter the ride height measurement(s) into the left and/or right dialog box of "Manual Entry Ride Height" popup screen.
-WinAlign will use the ride height data to identify the recommended front and rear camber, caster, and toe specifications.
+Some manufacturers require ride height to be measured to determine the appropriate alignment specifications.
+Enter ride height measurement(s) into the left and/or right dialog box of "Manual Entry Ride Height" popup screen.
+WinAlign® will use the ride height data to generate the recommended front and rear camber, caster, and toe specifications.